Nursing Home Costs Explained

 Fast track funding:

-If your health is deteriorating quickly and your care needs are becoming palliative then your CHC assessment will likely be fast-tracked so your funding can be secured without delay.
-Government guidance says that care should be put in place within 48 hours if found eligible under the fast track pathway.
+If your health is deteriorating quickly and your care needs are becoming palliative, then your CHC assessment will likely be fast-tracked so your funding can be secured without delay.
+Government guidance states that care should be put in place within 48 hours if an individual is found eligible under the fast-track pathway.

 FNC doesn’t cover all of my nursing home costs, I’m not eligible for CHC, do I have to pay for the rest of my fees?